randriksen/randriksen.github.io/_posts/2023-09-25-certification-3-azure-administrator.md

 ---

-For my next trick, I'll be pursuing the [Microsoft Certified: Azure Administrator Associate](https://learn.microsoft.com/en-us/credentials/certifications/azure-administrator/) certification. certification.
+For my next trick, I'll be pursuing the [Microsoft Certified: Azure Administrator Associate](https://learn.microsoft.com/en-us/credentials/certifications/azure-administrator/) certification.
 I feel that's the logical next choice since I'm actually aiming to earn the [Microsoft Certified: Azure Solutions Architect Expert](https://learn.microsoft.com/en-us/credentials/certifications/azure-solutions-architect/) certification.

 To prepare for this, I plan to swiftly go through all the AZ-104 Learning paths on [Microsoft Learn](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-104/) of which there are 6, with a total of 51 modules!